magnuskiro/magnuskiro.github.com/tech/cicd_tooling.md

 You need more tools with this one.
 Here we have a case of FOSS with it's do oen thing and that one thing good.

-This specialisation might not be what everyone wants.
+This specialization might not be what everyone wants.
 And it can leave a mess of other systems you have to manage besides this one.

 ## Github
-Has cool integrations between onprem and cloud.
+Has cool integrations between on-prem and cloud.
 Nearly the same functionality in both.
 Connection between them makes it nice.

 Github Packages are not up to snuff.
 As far as I have heard there are issues